VISITING YOUR MISSIONARIES:

 5) But remember, not every conversation needs to be deep and meaningful.
 Sometimes a missionary just wants to enjoy light-hearted banter in their own language!

-10) If taking the kids out or babysitting isn't an option, offer to do something special with the kids at home while the parents are there.
+11) If taking the kids out or babysitting isn't an option, offer to do something special with the kids at home while the parents are there.
 Maybe you can keep the kids occupied with a special game, art project, science experiment, building project, or baking project to give mom and dad a bit of a break and create a special memory for the kids.
-Plan ahead because you may think that it would be fun to share your love of pottery, but they may not have ready access to clay where they are.
-You may need to bring any supplies with you.
+Plan ahead because you may think that it would be fun to share a particular hobby, but they may not have ready access to the supplies where they are.
+You may need to bring any required tools or supplies with you.

 * A huge "thank you" to Rachel Lakatos, Jen Birkey, and all the missionaries who contributed ideas from their own experiences on the field.